slightlyoutofphase/staticvec/README.md

 Contributions/suggestions/etc. very welcome!

 **Minimum supported Rust version:** due to the use of const generics, this is a nightly-only crate at the moment.

+**Important note regarding version 0.10.0 of this crate:**

+It exists *solely* because of the fact that the following list of functions:

+- `concat`
+- `concat_clone`
+- `intersperse`
+- `intersperse_clone`
+- `symmetric_difference`
+- `union`

+were broken in a way by `rust-lang` PR #70107 that simply cannot be worked around at this time.
+If you rely on any of those functions, please continue using version 0.9.3 with a released-prior-to-June-3 copy of the nightly compiler.
+Again, 0.9.3 would still be the latest version of this crate if it were the case that it were actually possible to do anything to fix the compilation error, but unfortunately that just is not the case right now.

 A basic usage example: